DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTagBox/1 Configuration/value.md

 Specifies the selected items.

 ---
-Pass an array of items to this option to select them.
+Pass an array of items to this property to select them.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TagBox/Overview/"